24 Tips for Traveling as a Vegetarian (and Vegan)

 - Share your advice when your trip is done

 Between the two of us, we have an interesting set of dietary restrictions.
-Dan keeps vegetarian (and sometimes vegan) and I can’t eat gluten, dairy or soy, due to allergies and intolerances.
+I keep vegetarian (and sometimes vegan) and Becca can’t eat gluten, dairy or soy, due to allergies and intolerances.
+We’ve traveled to 50+ countries across five continents while maintaining our dietary preferences, and we’ve learned which countries make vegetarian travel easiest.

 The food that we eat has never been a limiting factor in the places that we choose to travel.
 In fact, it’s led to more authentic and unique experiences, all over the world on five continents.